lepicekmichal/SignalRKore/docs/user-guide/configuration.md

 ```

 This is useful if you need to configure the HTTP client with custom settings or plugins.

+> **Warning:** If you provide a custom HTTP client, you must install all the necessary plugins.
+At a minimum, you need to install:
+> - `WebSockets` - Required for WebSockets transport
+> - `SSE` - Required for Server-Sent Events transport
+> - `HttpTimeout` - Required for timeout handling
+> - `ContentNegotiation` with JSON - Required for serialization
+>
+> Failure to install these plugins may result in runtime errors.

 ### OkHttp Engine